Loosing touch with reality.

 CASE STUDY 03 :: FRAMEWORKS AND MODELS GIVE ‘UNDERSTANDING’ WITHOUT ENCOUNTER.

 In 2004, Bank of America was looking for a new way to get more people to open accounts.
 The goal was straightforward: boost enrollment.
 This was a typical challenge for banks focused on growth, products, and customer acquisition.
-Usually, such a challenge would be rendered into segments, conversion funnels, incentives, and account-opening strategies.
+Usually, such a challenge would be rendered into customer segments, conversion funnels, incentives, and account-opening strategies.

 Letting go of our models.

 But Bank of America did something different.
 Faith Tucker and Ray Chinn formed a team of bankers and designers and purposefully went into the field.
 They set aside the bank’s conventional models, frameworks, and best practices—all the standard conceptual abstractions in the world of banking.
 Instead, they listened to families.
-They observed how people actually spent their money, saved their money, calculated their money, worried about their money, improvised with their money, and tried to stay afloat when they didn’t have enough money.
-They walked alongside mothers in grocery aisles and at kitchen tables.
+They observed how people actually spent their money, saved their money, calculated their money, worried about their money, improvised with their money, and tried to stay afloat when they didn’t have enough.
+They walked alongside mothers in grocery aisles and sat with them at kitchen tables.
 Rather than tweaking financial products, they entered into people’s financial lives.

 And a decisive moment happened.